protontypes/open-sustainable-technology/README.md

 - [forest-risks](https://github.com/carbonplan/forest-risks) - Statistical models of forest carbon potential and risks.
 - [Guardian](https://github.com/hashgraph/guardian) - Provides auditable, traceable, reproducible records that document the emission process and lifecycle of carbon credits, which reduce fraud in the ESG market.
 - [NCX Harvest Deferral Methodology](https://github.com/ncx-co/ifm_deferred_harvest) - Documents, Data, and Code for the NCX Methodology For Improved Forest Management Through Short-Term Harvest Deferral.
-- [PRTR](https://github.com/sykefi/PRTR) - A project for handling the European Pollutant Release and Transfer Register (E-PRTR) data and publishing it as a national web service
+- [PRTR](https://github.com/sykefi/PRTR) - A project for handling the European Pollutant Release and Transfer Register (E-PRTR) data and publishing it as a national web service.
 - [ETS-Watch](https://github.com/OSUKED/ETS-Watch) - Provides a Python client for retrieving the latest data on the EU Emissions Trading System market and its participants.